 - Rhythmic perception comes first and the theory will follow

-- Playing by ear, reading and writing rhythm and identifying time signatures and rhythms will be explored through active listening
+- Playing by ear, reading and writing rhythms, identifying time signatures.

-- Playing activities will include keeping the pulse, on/off beat rhythms, syncopation, cross rhythms.
+- Activities will include keeping the pulse, on/off beat rhythms, syncopation, cross rhythms.

 What will I achieve?